RohanDas-max/admybrand/readme.md

 ##  How to run

-### Below command to download all the modules/packages used in the project
+### Below command to download/update all the modules/packages used in the project

 ``` go mod download ```